chunhelilab/DRL/README.md

 main.m is the main function which is uesd to calculate the density function of expression level of the system and use the DRL method to plot the landscape and transition paths of the system.

-The program runs about 3 minutes.
+Please run main.m and the program runs about 3 minutes.